barbajs/barba/README.md

 # Cache
 -----
-By default *barba.js* uses a simple Cache to save pages, in this way if the user navigate to a page already visited, there will be no xhr call.
+By default *barba.js* uses a simple Cache to save pages, in this way if the user navigates to a page already visited, there will be no xhr call.

-You can access to the cache through the object `Barba.Pjax.Cache` or disabling it setting `Barba.Pjax.cacheEnabled` as `false`.
+You can access the cache through the object `Barba.Pjax.Cache` or disable it setting `Barba.Pjax.cacheEnabled` as `false`.

-The actual Cache is a plain javascript obejct, and it's destroyed at the user's browser refresh.
+The actual Cache is a plain JavaScript obejct, and it's destroyed at the user's browser refresh.

-In the future is also planned to create a more permanent cache based on `LocalStorage`
+In the future it is also planned to create a more permanent cache based on `LocalStorage`

 # Browser support
 -----
-In order to work, *barba.js* needs [pushstate](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState), so it works in all almost all the recent browsers.
-Have a look on [canisue.com](http://caniuse.com/#search=pushstate) for more detailed information.
+In order to work, *barba.js* needs [pushstate](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState), so it works in almost all the recent browsers.
+Have a look on [canisue.com](http://caniuse.com/#search=pushstate) for more detailed informations.

 # FAQ
 -----
 - *I want to ignore barba.js on some links*
-    - You can just add the class `.no-barba`, or add you own check logic replacing the function `Barba.Pjax.preventCheck`
+    - You can just add the class `.no-barba`, or add your own check logic replacing the function `Barba.Pjax.preventCheck`

 - *How can I update Google Analytics (or any other tracking sytem?)*
-    - It's enough to listen the event `initStateChange` and update Google analytics accordingly
+    - It's enough to listen to the event `initStateChange` and update Google analytics accordingly

 # License
 -----